mastanshaikh01/TempCoversion/README.md

 # TempCoversion
-Developed a temperature converter using JavaScript that converts values between Celsius, Fahrenheit, and Kelvin.
-Users input a temperature and unit, and the app converts it to the other two scales, displaying the results in real-time.
-Part of CodeCraft Internship Task 3.
+Developed a temperature converter in Java that converts values between Celsius, Fahrenheit, and Kelvin.
+Users input a temperature and unit, and the app displays real-time conversions to the other two units.